 If you wish to find or search for a specific word or phrase on a web page, while browsing with your Microsoft Edge, Firefox, Chrome, Opera, Internet Explorer or any other browser on your Windows 11/10/8/7 PC, then follow this simple procedure.
 This procedure is a built-in feature of web browsers that you can access anytime.
 Also, this feature to search or find a word on a webpage works for private windows or incognito tabs also.

-How to search for a word on a web page
+How to search words on a page in a browser

 To search for a word on a web page in any browser on Windows PC is simple!